 The Building Act does not alter the laws that require electrical work, plumbing, gas fitting and drain laying work to be done by registered people.

-Acceptable solution: a solution approved by the Department of Building and Housing as a way of complying with the Building Code.
+Acceptable solution: a solution approved by the Ministry Business, Innovation, and Employment as a way of complying with the Building Code.
 Acceptable solutions are published in the Approved Documents and often quote familiar documents such as New Zealand standards.

-Accreditation: a certificate of accreditation issued by the Department of Building and Housing states that a specific product, system or method meets nominated provisions of the building code.
+Accreditation: a certificate of accreditation issued by the Ministry Business, Innovation, and Employment states that a specific product, system or method meets nominated provisions of the building code.

 Alternative solution: a design solution which differs totally or partially from solutions given in the Approved Documents yet complies with the building code.